Too Short to Ride a Bike

 The other great thing about Surly, is they come in super small sizes - a 46cm frame AND even a 40cm frame!
 AAAAND there is a store fairly close to me that stocks them... so what's the downfall?
 The full-build of the Midnight Special has been quoted to us at £2200...
 For a budget already pushed to its max at £1600, this is just far too much.
 Should I really have to pay this much to get the size bike I need?
 Again - gutted.

-Now, Isla specialises in children’s bikes.
-I came across them because I’m pretty well versed in exploring the kids’ section of any clothes shop having been wearing age 11-12 clothes since I was, well, 11 or 12…
+By now, I am frustrated as hell about about to give up all hope of finding a bike to fit.
+Then I came across Isla bikes, who specialise in children's bikes, because I'm pretty well versed in exploring the kids' section of any clothes shop having been wearing age 11-12 clothes since I was, well, 11 or 12...

 I started looking at forums for kids CX racing when my attempt looking through the 'women's' ranges become pretty fruitless.
 I found a thread that recommended the Isla Pro Series for keen kids taking on the sport.
 To my absolute elation, they did a bike that was suitable for ages 11+ that still had normal 700c wheel - what a winner!
 BUT, (there is always a but!) they've only bloody discontinued the pro range and they have no more of the 11+ available...
 Seriously... my luck.